-Tulane Merit Scholarships: Additional Information for Full-Time Division Undergraduate Students (non-SOPA)
+Tulane Merit Scholarships: Additional Information for Full-Time Division Undergraduate Students (non-SoPA)

-A merit scholarship is renewable for a maximum of eight semesters of undergraduate study (ten semesters for students in the School of Architecture) or until you receive your first undergraduate degree, whichever occurs first.
+A merit scholarship is renewable for a maximum of eight semesters of primary enrollment in a non-SoPA division for undergraduate study (ten semesters for students in the School of Architecture pursuing a five-year program) or until you receive your first undergraduate degree, whichever occurs first.
+The award goes towards reduction of tuition.